Kong/developer.konghq.com/app/_tutorials/add-rate-limiting-to-a-service-with-kong-gateway.md

 content_type: tutorial

 tldr:
-    q: How do I add Rate Limiting to a Service with Kong Gateway?
+    q: How do I rate limit a service with Kong Gateway?
     a: Install the Rate Limiting plugin and enable it on the service.

 tools: